ivycat/posts-in-page/README.md

 ### Shortcode Usage

-To 'pull' posts into a page, you can either:
+To 'pull' posts into a page, you can:

-1. place a shortcode in the editor window of the page you're editing, or
+1. place a shortcode in the editor window of the page you're editing (Classic Editor),
+1. place a shortcode in a shortcode block on the page you're editing (Gutenberg Editor),
 1. modify a theme template file using the shortcode in a PHP function.

 #### Using Shortcodes in the WordPress editor